PhilipsonChristopher/CarbonPotential/README.md

 # Carbon Potential
 ## We estimate the carbon potential of all Biomes and their Ecoregions using published global datasets
 ### This is a collaborative project.
 Please contact me if you wish to contribute
-The aim is to estimate both the soil and plant **carbon potential** for all global terrestrial  **ecoregions.**
+The aim is to estimate both the soil and plant **carbon potential** for all global terrestrial **Biomes* and **Ecoregions.**

+## Example Biomes
 For areas of low human impact, we explore the relationship between Soil Oganic Carbon (SOC), Plant Carbon and Canopy Cover for all Biomes accounting for variation in Ecoregions.
-## Example Biomes
+Here we present four example Biomes:
 ![Fig 2](https://github.com/PhilipsonChristopher/CarbonPotential/blob/master/Fig2_Biomes.png)
 Fig 2.
 The relationship between carbon density and canopy cover for ‘low impact areas’.
 Data are presented as a heat scatter plot with separate columns for Aboveground Carbon Density (first column), Soil Organic Carbon (second column) and Total Carbon (third column).
 We present four example Biomes: In the first row, tropical moist forests, in the second row, tropical coniferous forests, in the third row tropical grasslands, savannahs & schrublands, and in the forth row mangroves.
 All biomes are presented in Fig S1.
 Frequency density plots adjacent to the axis highlight the distribution of each variable (carbon density and canopy cover) and therefor the highlight most common canopy cover % and most common carbon density independently of their relationship.